Interpretation of the Five Dimensional Quantum Propagation of a Spinless Massless Particle: Statistical Mechanics

 We know from the traditional Statistical Mechanics that the concept of temperature (i.e., $\beta$), and not the one of diffusion (i.e., $\beta\zeta$) characterizes thermal equilibrium.
 Therefore, for a specific canonical ensemble, $\zeta$ must be a constant \cite{FN5}.
 With this in mind, $\Lambda^{-1}$ does characterize thermal equilibrium, as anticipated in the introduction of this section.

 From \eqref{eq:Lambda} and \eqref{eq:lambda1} we get an explicit expression for the mass $M$ of a {\it quantum} particle described by Eq.~\eqref{eq:FP}

 We consider \eqref{eq:FP} not only for the canonical path integral but also for {\it wavefunctions}.
 For particles described by such wavefunctions, the initial and final positions of propagation always coincide [c.f., Eq.~\eqref{eq:Toll}].
 A measurement of position yields one of the eigenvalues of the position operator.
 The probability of measuring such an eigenvalue is given by the coefficient of the corresponding eigenvector in the expansion of the wavefunction in the position eigenbasis.
 (Only wavefunctions with all such coefficients being positive are given physical meaning as corresponding to real particles.)
 The wavefunction is reduced in the process of measurement such that, after the measurement, it equals the eigenvector corresponding to the measured eigenvalue.
 Brownian motion can be thought as a set of such measurements in which the particle's wavefunction is reduced in every measurement process \cite{Brown}.
 A space-{\it time} diagram of Brownian motion is depicted in Fig.~\ref{fig:fig2.5}.
 Since space-time diagrams do not belong to quantum physics, but rather to its classical limit (where quantum fluctuations tend to zero), this picture corresponds to the limit of small temperatures.
 The universe line has vertical segments (solid lines) corresponding to the particle propagation interrupted by horizontal segments (dotted lines) corresponding to the perturbations of the measurements.
-Alternatively, one can consider the space and time picture of the Newtonian Mechanics provided by the Langevin equation, which delivers the same physics in a different representation.\\
+Alternatively, one can consider the space and time picture of the Newtonian Mechanics provided by the Langevin equation, which delivers the same physics in a different interpretation.
+The temperature-dependent stochastic force of the Langevin picture of the Brownian motion corresponds to the fact that a 4D observer permanently measures the statistical particle.\\

 We now consider Eq.~\eqref{eq:FP} in the case where all operators in the RHS are $u$ independent.
 The propagator of the differential equation between $1^4=(\overrightarrow{x},0)$ and $2^4=(\overrightarrow{x},cu)$ can be written as